skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 2. Track Job Output
 ~~~~~~~~~~~~~~~~~~~

-When running many jobs, it is useful to track live outputs of each job.
-We recommend using WandB to track the outputs of all jobs.
+When running many jobs, it is useful to log the outputs of all jobs.
+You can use tools like W&B  (TODO link) for this purpose:

 .. raw:: html